 You should not hold onto something that is taking space in your house simply because of its price tag.
 Period.

 The other common excuse I hear is “Someone gave that to me, so I need to keep it.”
 Unless it’s a family heirloom, don’t think twice.
 (Please ask your family before donating any heirlooms!)
 Would you expect someone to keep a book you gave them three years ago if they were done reading it?
 Realistically, how many of the gifts you’ve given do you keep tabs on?

 If you’re really not sure about something, put a box or designate an area in your house as a donation spot.
 My closet has a corner on a shelf that allows me to keep a pile of things that need to go to Goodwill.
 When it gets full, everything goes.
 Personally, I know that once something is in the pile, it’s on its way out the door.
 Some people may be more likely to remove stuff after it’s been put there.
 Having a system is a great first step!

-Using the questions above, take another look at your stuff.
+Using the questions above, take another look at your home and the stuff that is filling it up.
 Once you stop attaching monetary value to donation items, it gets much easier to let them go.

 If you need some help deciding what you should keep and what should go, contact me today to help you figure it out!

 *I was not joking.
 It says ‘Mother to be’ and was given to me at my baby shower, which I later took to the hospital and wore during labor.